mengyaoo/osm_building/README.md

 # osm_building

+## Get Building Polygons
-1_osm_building.txt: A sql script that queries OpenStreetMap using AWS Athena for buildings in a given bounding box.
+1_osm_building_polygon.txt: A sql script that queries OpenStreetMap using AWS Athena for building geometric information in a given bounding box.

 2_get_buildings.py: Get the polygons and save the result as GeoJSON file in outputs
 ```bash
 python 2_get_buildings.py
 ```

+## Get Building Centroids
+osm_building_centroid.txt: A sql script that queries OpenStreetMap using AWS Athena for building centroids in a given bounding box.